bweathers3/college-rec-api/CODE_OF_CONDUCT.md

-# Get Recruited: Code of Conduct
+# GetRecruited: Code of Conduct

 ## Our Pledge